303-297-7729

 What are the eligibility requirements for a chapter 13?

 Anyone who resides in the U.S. may file a Chapter 13 bankruptcy case.
-Debtors must have regular income (certain commission based earners may not qualify), and has unsecured debts of less than $394,725, and secured debts of less than $1,184,200.
-If your debts exceed these limits, you may consider filing under chapter 11 which can be filed by individuals as well as businesses.
-To file under chapter 13, you must not be a stockbroker or a commodity broker.
-You should not a chapter 13 if you intentionally dismissed another bankruptcy case within the last 180 days.
-Prior bankruptcy discharges may affect eligibility for a discharge as well.
-This area gets complicated.
-Your attorney can explain.
+Debtors must have regular income (certain commission-based earners may not qualify), unsecured debts of less than $394,725, and secured debts of less than $1,184,200.
+If your debts exceed these limits, you may consider filing under chapter 11.
+To file under chapter 13, you must not be a stockbroker or commodity broker.
+You should not file a chapter 13 if you intentionally dismissed another bankruptcy case within the last 180 days.
+Prior bankruptcy discharges may affect eligibility for a discharge.

 What responsibilities does my attorney have in a chapter 13?